 Availability: They are available for registration in 59 countries (including Canada) and enable transfers to 60+ countries in 40+ currencies.

 Strengths: Low, transparent fees, great customer service, and unique multi-currency account option.

 Fees: Wise offers transfers at the mid-market or interbank rate with no margin that can inflate the fees.
 Their fees are very low (as low as 0.35%) and they remove sending and receiving fees with local bank accounts in almost all the countries they service.

-OFX (review) is our top choice for amounts above $9500 CAD due to a combination of factors like 24/7 phone support, online and offline transfers and a fee structure that is designed to work in your favour as the amounts increase.
+OFX (review) is our top choice for amounts above $9500 CAD due to a combination of factors like 24/7 phone support, online and offline transfers, and a fee structure that is designed to work in your favour as the amount increases.